kivy/pythonar/README.md

     -f SECONDS, --focus SECONDS
-                        (linux only for now) Will prevent anything from slealing focus for SECONDS seconds.
+                        (linux only for now) Will prevent anything from stealing focus for SECONDS seconds.

     -s SECONDS, --sleep SECONDS
     			ignore all events SECONDS seconds after the last